AngelaWuGitHub/Berkeley-w251/HW9/README.md

 Each step took about 1.9 seconds on average.

 11. How does that correlate with the observed network utilization between nodes?
-At the end of each step, the network utilization between nodes increased.
+At the end of each step, there was a sudden increase in the network traffic (i.e., a higher network utilization between nodes).
+This makes sense because gradients need to be collected between nodes at the end of each step.